jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Observation: We have too many explicit numerical types floating around.
 We could use more type aliases, e.g. `Time = f32`.
 I'm making better use of `Option`, too.

 Oops: I think I've used `Intersection` and `Intersections` when I mention to use `Interception` and `Interceptions`.
 Something to refactor quickly.
 Actually, nevermind!
 Looks like I used both those words correctly.

+I do feel bad copying and pasting so much for these specs but, on the other hand, that has lead to only nominal subsequent inconveniences.
+Sometimes bad practice for production code, sure, but test code should change even less frequently than production code.